UCTEEE2046S/UCT_EEE2046S_Practicals/VSCode for STM32 Development/README.md

 4. You should see "Hello World! :)" onto your LCD screen.

 # Method 2 (not as lightweight, but more reliable)
-Video guide availible at: Amathuba under practical 4
+Video guide availible at: https://www.youtube.com/watch?v=_jt3rf3F7mg
-#

 You are now ready to start programming your board with your own code :)